diegoarvz4/RoR-API-MusicTeachers/README.md

 # Ruby on Rails API - Music Teachers

-> This is a Ruby on Rails API where data about Music Teachers can be handled with CRUD operations.
+> This is a Ruby on Rails API where data about Music Teachers can be retrieved.
+It allows to create, show and delete appointments with proper user authentication.

 ## Built With

 - Ruby on Rails 5.2.3
 - RSpec
 - PostgreSQL
+- JWT

 ## API Endpoint